![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 charged with giving military secrets to the Germans.
 The trials quickly

-on the one side bourgeois authoritarianism and Catholic theocracy; on
+developed into a ideological struggle – on one side was bourgeois authoritarianism and Catholic church, while on

 The case was tried again in 1899 and he was found first guilty and